 Solution: Assign VBA Project a Suitable Name

-Missing libraries are uncommon and often indicate a change.
-Maybe you updated to the latest Excel version.
-You recently bought the latest device.
-Someone with an earlier version of Excel sent you a workbook.
-Alternately, you developed your first macro that uses Solver Add-In.
+Missing libraries are uncommon and often indicate something external has changed.
+Maybe you updated to the latest Excel version or switched to a new device.
+Perhaps someone with an earlier version of Excel sent you a workbook.
+Or maybe you developed your first macro using Solver Add-In.

 Read More: [Fixed!]
 Excel Application-Defined or Object-Defined Error in VBA

 A spelling error is by far the most typical cause of this problem.
-In the example above, we developed a method to retrieve 20% of the percentage.
+In the example below, we developed a method to retrieve 20% of a percentage.
 We are attempting to call that function in the second process to obtain the error for a specific number in the range A1.

 VBA Code: